pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 ### pip

 Install only the minimum python (`python3-dev`) from the distribution package manager and the equivalent for `build-essential`.
-The rest should be perhaps better done by pip.
+The rest should be perhaps better done by `pip`.
 Some libraries might still be needed.

 ## Downloading packages and files multiple times.